Bachelor of Arts in European Studies (BAES)

 Further information can be found under Joint Bachelor of Arts in European Studies | Una Europa

-The information brochure for students (PDF, 433 KB) serves as a guide for your studies at the RWF UZH.
+The Info Brochure (in progress) serves as a guide for your studies at the RWF UZH.

 The Faculty of Law does not offer consultations for students in the BAES program.